Cross-platform windowing and multimedia library

 - pyglet website

-Some of the features of pyglet are:
+Some features of pyglet are:

 - No external dependencies or installation requirements.
 For most application and game requirements, pyglet needs nothing else besides Python, simplifying distribution and installation.
 It's easy to package your project with freezers such as PyInstaller.